AviAvinav/less-wierd/README.md

 ## Inspiration

 I love javascript and many others too, but there are a lot of haters too.
 People hate javascript because it is "wierd".
 I want to help make javascript a little easier so that you don't have to write those one-liners again and again.

+## Contributing

+I will be writing up the contributing.md in a few days, in the meantime if you wish to open an issue or a pull request you can.
+Thank you very much

+## License

+MIT ©️ Avi Avinav